 There will also be opportunities to connect with current, future, alumni and emeriti members of the EPS community.

-This conference is free, but pre-registration is required.
-Register here.
+This conference is free but registration is required.

 - Dr. Justin A. Coles, Assistant Professor of Social Justice Education, UMass Amherst

-- Dr. Hailey Love, Assistant Professor of Rehabilitation Psychology and Special Education, UW-Madison
+- Dr. Hailey Love, Assistant Professor or Rehabilitation Psychology and Special Education, UW-Madison

 - Dr. Matt Villeneuve, Assistant Professor of History and American Indian Studies, UW-Madison